tqtezos/lorentz-contract-param/README.md

 ## II: Morley extensions

+One way to test Michelson contracts is to use the Morley language.
-The Morley Language is a superset of the Michelson language, which means that each Michelson contract is also a valid Morley contract but not vice versa.
+It is a superset of the Michelson language, which means that each Michelson contract is also a valid Morley contract but not vice versa.
 There are several extensions which make it more convenient to write Michelson contracts and test them.
+For example, one can write inline assertions in their contracts for testing.
-See [the document](/docs/morleyLanguage.md) about these extensions.
+All the details can be found in [the document](/docs/morleyLanguage.md) about these extensions.
 Also there is a transpiler from Morley to Michelson.

 ## III: Morley-to-Michelson transpiler